-Barrington 220 is now offering centralized student registration for new students at one location.
-This will streamline the process, especially for families with children in multiple schools.
+Barrington 220 offers centralized student registration for new students at one location.
 For convenience, additional registration centers are available for limited registration.
 These are for parents who are registering only a high school student or early childhood student.
 All other registrations must take place at the Central Registration Office.

 Central Registration Sites

 Early Learning Center - Pre K Students Only - by appointment

 Deb Donahue, Registrar (224) 770- 4300 (firstname.lastname@example.org)Summer Hours: June 10 - July 3 open 8am - 12pm, July 4 - July 28 closed, July 29 - Aug 25 open 8am - 3pm